o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 An example of such file exists as a project-specific override in the AutomatedTesting project: [`AutomatedTesting/Registry/editorpreferences.setreg`](https://github.com/o3de/o3de/blob/development/AutomatedTesting/Registry/editorpreferences.setreg)

 {{< note >}}
-It is recommended to add your `editorpreferences.setreg` file to the `<project-path>/user/Registry` directory as a user-specific override.
+It is recommended to add your settings registry file to the `<project-path>/user/Registry` directory as a user-specific override.
 Files in the user directory are ignored by git and won't be tracked for changes.
 {{< /note >}}

+To enable prefab overrides in Inspector, you will also want to enable the `ed_enableInspectorOverrideManagement` flag so that you can edit overrides in the Inspector.
+Please see the section [Prefab overrides in Entity Inspector](#prefab-overrides-in-entity-inspector) below for more info.

 You can apply the following types of overrides to prefabs: